ajaycalicut17/laravel-trash/README.md

 php artisan vendor:publish --provider="Ajaycalicut17\LaravelTrash\LaravelTrashServiceProvider" --tag="config"
 ```

-- To periodically delete the model from the trash, add model:prune Artisan command in your application's App\Console\Kernel class and change the config\trash.php pruning status to "true".
-You can also enter your pruning period here.
+- To periodically delete the model from the trash, add model:prune Artisan command in your application's App\Console\Kernel class and change the config\trash.php pruning status to "true", you can also enter your pruning period here.
 (Optional):

 ```diff
 + use Ajaycalicut17\LaravelTrash\Models\Trash;